BrxwnSugxr/MindOverMatter/readme.md

 - Log in to access additional features (admin dashboard for admins[CRUD]).
 - Admins can manage events, users, and content through the admin panel.

-## Contributing

-Please refer to the [CONTRIBUTING.md](./CONTRIBUTING.md) file for guidelines on contributing to this project.

 ## License